 A. Yes, most definitely.
 Animal control impounds dogs every day that they do not know where the dog lives.
-If your dog is wearing it’s license, animal control will be able to look up the dog and determine where it lives.
+If your dog is wearing its license, animal control will be able to look up the dog and determine where it lives.
 They can contact you and prevent the dog from having to go to the animal shelter.
-If the dog does end up having to go to the animal shelter, dogs that are wearing a license are held twice as long before being placed up for adoption.
+If the dog does end up going to the animal shelter, dogs that are wearing a license are held twice as long before being placed up for adoption.
 This gives the owner a chance to come in and reclaim their dog.
 In the unfortunate event that your dog gets loose and is injured or worse, a license gives animal control a way of contacting you.

 Q. My dog is an inside dog.
 Does it still have to be licensed?

 A. Yes.
 State law and the City of La Quinta make no distinction between dogs that are “inside dogs” and dogs that are “outside dogs.”
 Even “inside dogs” can get out on occasion.

 Q. My dog is micro chipped.
 Does it still have to be licensed?